How to Get Votes for Your Contest Entries (Without Breaking Any Rules)

 And speaking of buying votes, there are plenty of low-quality sites out there that promise to trade votes for money.
 Avoid these.
 Your money will most likely be lost when the sponsor disqualifies your entry for cheating.

 Some people also try to cheat by taking advantage of weaknesses in the contest's design, like faking IP addresses or creating fake accounts to vote.

 But think carefully before trying any of these sketchy methods of driving votes.
-Not only do they go against the principles of fair play, but they are often easy for the sponsors to catch.
+Not only do they go against the principles of fair play, but they're often easy for the sponsors to catch.

-Most contests have ways of analyzing the votes their entrants' receive.
-Getting a lot of spammy or illegitimate votes could disqualify your entry.
+Most contests have ways of analyzing the votes their entrants receive, and getting a lot of spammy or illegitimate votes could disqualify your entry.
 It doesn't matter how many votes your entry receives if you are disqualified from winning, so be sure to stick to the rules carefully.